Want to contribute to this article?

 - What ROI can we expect?

-- Is it an annual license or can we buy it outright?
+- Is it an annual or outright license?

 - Does the system support a mobile workforce?